tkherman/Scheduling-Simulator/README.md

 >   - How will you trigger your scheduler when a process dies?
 What must
 >     happen when a process dies (consider both the **Scheduler** and the
 >     **Process**)?
+        -UNSURE
+        -the scheduler will have to take over
 >
 >   - How will you ensure your scheduler runs periodically after a time slice
 >     has expired?